 - Reduced nightshade vegetables.
 Nightshade vegetables, some of the most popular, tomatoes, potatoes, peppers, eggplant, etc, contain belladonna, are very toxic for some people, and so I eat these sparingly.
 One small portion/day usually.

-- Very small amounts of salt, and sugar.
+- Very small amounts of salt, and refined sugar.

 - I wake up 5 – 6 am without an alarm.